joereynolds/what-to-code/README.md

 - Given an audio file of someone dialling a number, approximate the number dialled from the frequency of each tone.
 See http://en.wikipedia.org/wiki/Telephone_keypad for details.

+- Just like "inotify" tracks creation/modification of files, create something that allows one to track modification of individual **blocks** of specific files.
+This probably needs to be a kernel module.

+- A graph-based sinbgle-file compression algorithm with the name `jan`, so that we can have file with a [`.tar.jan`](https://en.wikipedia.org/wiki/Robert_Tarjan#Algorithms_and_data_structures).
+(If you don't want to click the link: Robert Tarjan developed a bunch of cool algorithms and data structures regarding graphs.)

 ### Local, interactive (desktop / command-line)

 - A desktop app that is basically just an input box where you enter a JIRA ticket and it'll open up the URL for you.
 If it's a project ticket, it'll open up the pull request page instead.